Askannz/optimus-manager/README.md

 For VoidLinux, you will need to clone my [void-packages](https://github.com/Hyper-KVM/void-packages) repo for now and use xbps-src to install.

+**NOTE FOR RUNIT:**

+To use optimus-manager on Void linux OR Artix-runit, you'll also need to install the corresponding DM package script for the DM you use, which is currently

+Void: optimus-manager-lightdm and optimus-manager-sddm.
+Without a Display Manager, install optimus-manager-xinit.

+Artix: optimus-manager-runit-lightdm and optimus-manager-sddm.
+Without a Display Manager, install optimus-manager-runit-xinit.

 After installation, the optimus-manager daemon should have been started automatically, but you can check its status with:

 systemd:`systemctl status optimus-manager.service`